XDgov/xd.gov/collections/_projects/automated-change-detection-in-geospatial-imagery.md

 ---
 title: Automated Change Detection in Geospatial Imagery
-subtitle: Employing machine learning on satellite imagery to improve representation in surveys.
+subtitle: Employing machine learning on satellite imagery to improve efficiency and accuracy in surveys.
-excerpt: This project seeks to reduce algorithmic bias and bias caused by human error in current workflows, as well as to improve operational efficiencies and representation in surveys.
+excerpt: This project seeks to reduce algorithmic bias and bias caused by human error in current workflows, as well as to improve operational efficiencies and accuracy in surveys.
-seo_excerpt: This project seeks to reduce algorithmic bias and bias caused by human error in current workflows, as well as to improve operational efficiencies and representation in surveys.
+seo_excerpt: This project seeks to reduce algorithmic bias and bias caused by human error in current workflows, as well as to improve operational efficiencies and accuracy in surveys.
 permalink: /projects/automated-change-detection-in-geospatial-imagery/
 image: /assets/img/projects/automated-change-detection-in-geospatial-imagery/automated-change-detection-in-geospatial-imagery-og.png
 img_alt_text: An isometric grid of cubes is arranged to look like a city block.
 One of the cubes is taller and a different color than the rest.